acoetzer/studies/gitStudies/theGit&GitHubBootcamp-ColtSteele/section2_Introducing...Git.md

 ### What is a VCS or a Version Control System
 * A Version Control System is software that tracks and manages changes to files a overtime.
 * in short, a VCS allows users to edit, use, remove and or undo changes made by means of keeping a timeline of events.
-* That being said, it also allows for said users to work together on a single or multiple different segmants of a project.
+* That being said, it also allows for said users to work together on a single or multiple different segments of a project.

 <br>